 IS THE TREATMENT POSSIBLE IN PATIENT WITH DIABETES, BLOOD PRESSURE, HEART DISEASE OR RENAL FAILURE?

-Lithotripsy is safest for kidney stone treatment in Ghaziabad with the above diseases as it is a totally non-invasive procedure.
+Lithotripsy is safest for kidney stone treatment in Ghaziabad, Vaishali with the above diseases as it is a totally non-invasive procedure.
 However, one should keep these diseases under control when treating with Lithotripsy.